Archivaldi/Snoopy-chat-bot/README.md

 ![screenshot](/shots/chat.JPG)

-The main idea of the bot that the user doesn't have to type : `jeans`, user can type `Could you recommend me some shoes?` and the bot will understand that.
+The main idea of the bot that the user doesn't have to type : `t-shirt`, user can type `Could you recommend me some t-shirts?` and the bot will understand that.

 ![screenshot](/shots/items.JPG)